A leader in oral health education dedicated to advancing the profession

 Master's degree programs and non-degree certificates for dentists seeking specialized training.

 The primary objective of these programs is to train outstanding students to become leaders in academic research in oral health science.

 In addition to OHS PhD, the School of Dentistry also offers DDS/PhD and DDS/MBA programs.

 During the application cycle, the Office of Admissions strives to process applications in a timely and efficient manner.
 Because the office is occupied with such a high volume of applications, please review the information on this website thoroughly and carefully.
 If your question is not answered on these pages, please contact the appropriate office:

 Dentistry at the University of Michigan is about more than classrooms and clinics.
 It's about making a difference.
-The Community-Based Dental Education Program sends dental and dental hygiene students across the state of Michigan, to offer dental care to underserved populations.
+The Community-based Collaborative Care & Education Program sends dental and dental hygiene students across the state of Michigan, to offer dental care to underserved populations.